Passive defect driven morphogenesis in nematic membranes

-Next we discuss the relevance of this mechanism in biological systems, see Sec.~5 in \cite{supp_mater}.
-For suspensions of cytoskeletal filaments, the Frank constant ranges from $k/h\sim 0.1-1~p$N for actin to $100~p$N for microtubules, \cite{zhang2018interplay,yadav2019filament,oriola2020active,velez2023probing}, where $h=0.1$~$\mu$m is the average thickness of a cytoskeletal layer \cite{clark2013monitoring,guillamat2016probing,laplaud2021pinching}.
-In the bending dominated regime ($k_B\gg \sigma R^2$), taking the bending modulus of a vesicle $k_B\sim 10-100~pN\cdot nm$ \cite{evans1987physical,rawicz2000effect,roux2010membrane}, we obtain that the ratio $k/k_B\sim 1$ for actin and it is $k/k_B\sim 10^2-10^3$ for microtubules.
-In the tension dominated regime $k_B\ll \sigma R^2$, the threshold is controlled in addition by the system geometry via $R$.
-Taking the tension of a vesicle to be $10^{-3}$~N/m \cite{evans1987physical,rawicz2000effect,roux2010membrane}, we obtain that the critical lengthscale $R_c=\sqrt{k/\sigma}$ is comparable to the thickness $h$ and therefore negligible.
-These estimations suggest that in low-tension regimes, biological system can induce out-of-plane deformation via the mechanism described above.
-In fact, this phenomenon may have been observed in Ref.~\cite{keber2014topology} that studied a suspension of microtubules encapsulated on vesicles.
-In this work, the authors report that lowering the surface tension leads to a spindle-like vesicles with two $+1$ defects localized at the spindle poles.
-In addition, the equilibrium deformation by topological defects can also influence shape dynamics in systems driven by out-of-equilibrium processes \cite{keber2014topology,maroudas2021topological,prasad2023alcanivorax}.
-For instance, because the aster tend to facilitate surface deformations, it can be a nucleation point for out-of-plane deformations on fluid membranes, bacterial biofilms or cell monolayers.
+This mechanism for spontaneous deformation of fluid membranes can drive out-of-plane deformations of biological system, such as a film of cytoskeletal filaments on a supported lipid bilayer or a cell monolayer on a supported elastic substrate, see Sec.~6 in \cite{supp_mater}.
+For instance, actin and microtubule films can exhibit nematic phases \cite{sanchez2012spontaneous,sciortino2021pattern,memarian2021active}.
+The measured reduced Frank constant is in the range of $k=10^{-8}-10^{-7}~\mu N \mu m$ for actin filament films \cite{zhang2018interplay,yadav2019filament} and is $k=10^{-3}~\mu N \mu m$ for microtubule films \cite{velez2023probing}.
+Using typical values for the bending rigidity and surface tension of lipid bilayers and ignoring other possible elastic contributions, allows one to evaluate the proximity to the instability threshold~\eqref{eq:5}.
+In particular, in the bending dominate regime $k_B\gg \sigma R^2$, the critical threshold is of order of $(k/k_B)_c\sim 1$, and the ratio is $k/k_B=1$ for a film of actin filaments and is $k/k_B=10^4-10^5$ for a film of microtubules.
+In the tension dominated regime $k_B\ll \sigma R^2$, the critical threshold is $(k/\sigma R^2)_c\sim 1$ and therefore it can vary with the disc radius $R$.
+One can determine an upper bound by replacing the radius $R$ with the layer thickness $h$, which is the smallest lengthscale.
+This bound is $k/\sigma h^2<10$ for a film of both types of cytoskeletal filaments.
+These estimations suggest that in low-tension regimes, biological system can induce out-of-plane deformation by relieving elastic stresses at integer topological defects.
+In fact, this phenomenon may have been observed in Ref.~\cite{keber2014topology} that studied a film of microtubules encapsulated on a vesicle.
+In this work, the authors reported that lowering the surface tension leads to spindle-like vesicles with two $+1$ defects localized at the spindle poles.

+Shape dynamics driven by out-of-equilibrium processes could also be influenced by this mechanism.
+For instance, because the aster tends to facilitate surface deformations, it can be a nucleation point for out-of-plane deformations on active fluid membranes, like bacterial biofilms or cell monolayers \cite{keber2014topology,maroudas2021topological,prasad2023alcanivorax,ravichandran2024topology,pearce2020defect}.